|Index||6 reviews in total|

 But back to our short.......The high school girls are taught that learning to cook, sew, decorate, teach nursery school, etc., will prepare and qualify them for the most important job of being Mrs. Squarejaw.
 Maybe you could even be a nurse or fashion designer.
 If you showed this thing to modern high school girls they would never believe you were serious.
 They believe their tattoo artist is the only one that needs to know how to decorate.
 It may seem shocking to today's youth that wives in the 1950's didn't even have tramp stamps.

 So, since those tough old birds that were married in the 1950's (and my Mom was one) paved the way for you young girls, you can now be judges, jet pilots, doctors and ice road truckers.
 Congratulations.
 Also, we have come far enough along to laugh at how things were for women in 1951.
-If you can, check the MST version of this short.
-It's on the episode that also features The Viking Women and the Sea Serpent.
+If you can, check out this short.
+It's funny, and available on Youtube.

 If there's a hokey educational film out there, you can bet money that